 • The confirmation of the study place is done in two stages:

-A student admitted to a state-funded place can only receive a budget grant (study grant) for the normal duration of study in the specialization to which he or she has been admitted.
-In the case of students who have previously received a grant from the state budget for the master’s degree course—being enrolled at a state university—the number of years for which they will be able to receive the grant from the budget will be reduced by the number of years of study previously followed without a fee.
-The same regulation applies to students who have withdrawn from their studies, except for the first year of study (which is on a fee-paying basis).
-The state budget financing of the normal study cycle means that each year of study is followed on a one-off basis.
-In all other cases, except in special circumstances, the study year must be followed on a fee-paying basis.
+A student who has been admitted to a tuition-free place can only benefit from the budget grant (study grant) for the customary duration of study of the specialization to which he/she has been admitted to.
+For students enrolled at a state university who have previously obtained a grant from the state budget for a master’s degree program, the maximum number of years they can continue to receive the grant will be shortened by the number of tuition-free study years they completed previously.
+Students who have withdrawn from their studies are subject to the same regulation, with the exception of the initial year of study, which is conducted on a fee-paying basis.
+Due to the funding from the state budget, the normal study cycle is conducted on an annual basis.
+In all other cases, except in special cases, the study year must be followed on a fee-paying basis.

 9. Taxes

-The admission fee consists of the application fee and the processing fee.
-Employees and children of the employees of the Babeş-Bolyai University, the Central University Library, the Botanical Garden, and the University’s restaurants and cafeterias, as well as children of the teaching and auxiliary teaching staff in active employment or retired from the university and pre-university educational institutions, are exempted from paying the application fee.
-A processing fee is charged for organizational and communication matters.
+The admission fee consists of the registration fee and the processing fee.
+Employees and children of the employees of Babeș-Bolyai University, the Central University Library, the Botanical Garden, and the University’s restaurants and cafeterias, as well as children of the teaching and auxiliary teaching staff in active employment or retired from the university and pre-university educational institutions, are exempt from paying the registration fee.
+A processing fee is charged for organizational and communicational matters.
 This fee is not subject to exemption, remission, or refund.
-Exceptions are candidates who have lost both parents and young people from foster homes, who are exempt from paying the admission fee (consisting of an application fee and a processing fee).
+Exceptions are candidates who have lost both parents and young people from foster homes and who are exempt from paying the admission fee (consisting of the application fee and processing fee).

-In the event of a withdrawal, the processing fee and the application fee are non-refundable.
+In case of withdrawal, the processing fee and the application fee are non-refundable.

 Fees can be paid on the online platform.